 FIBI's management is responsible for implementing the climate policy led by the board of directors.
 Within this framework, the management delegated the responsibilities for advancing and actually managing climate-related issues to several key functions in FIBI, depending on how climate-related issues are involved in the routine activities of each of these functions.
-This governance structure is expected to continue expanding and Climate change constitutes a major global challenge affecting numerous aspects in the economy that are also expected to increase over time.
-These changes pose challenges and opportunities for the Israeli economy in general and for FIBI in particular consolidating as FIBI continues developing its engagement in climate-related issues according to the accepted practices, and integrating these aspects throughout FIBI's activities.
+This governance structure is expected to continue expanding and consolidating as FIBI continues developing its engagement in climate-related issues according to the accepted practices, and integrating these aspects throughout FIBI's activities.